ptcodes/ptcodes.github.io/_pages/about.md

 In this [blog](/) I share my experience in software development, devops, startups and other things of my interest.

+I'm a co-founder and the CTO of [Cooper Pet Care](https://cooperpetcare.com) - a pet health insurance company based in the Netherlands.

-I'm on Twitter at [https://twitter.com/ptcodes](https://twitter.com/ptcodes) and my email address is pav.timofeev@gmail.com.
+You can find me on Twitter at [https://twitter.com/ptcodes](https://twitter.com/ptcodes).
 Feel free to reach out.